 A non-refundable credit is one in which taxpayers receive (or benefit from) a refund of federal income taxes only up to the amount of taxes they would have paid.
-In one year, taxpayers can use as much of the adoption tax credit as the full amount of their federal income tax liability, which is the amount on line 12b of the 2019 Form 1040 less certain other credits (such as the Child and Dependent Care Expenses).
+In one year, taxpayers can use as much of the adoption tax credit as the full amount of their federal income tax liability, which is the amount on line 16 of the 2020 Form 1040 less certain other credits (such as the up to $600 of the Child Tax Credit per child and the Child and Dependent Care Expenses).

 Even those who normally get a refund may still have tax liability; with the adoption tax credit the taxpayer could get a larger refund.

 Families who have lower or moderate incomes may have no federal tax liability and will not benefit from a non-refundable credit, or the may have more Child Tax Credit (Line 19 form 1040 for 2020) than they have tax liability.
 We still encourage families who don’t think they have tax liability to file for the credit (Form 8839) as long as they would otherwise file taxes, in case their tax liability changes in future years (see more below under “carry forward”).